NOAA Logo

 Physical Science for Predicting Extremes

-The NOAA Physical Sciences Laboratory (PSL) conducts research to improve observations, understanding, modeling and predictions of weather, water and climate extremes, and their related impacts.
-Read more
+The NOAA Physical Sciences Laboratory (PSL) conducts weather, climate, and hydrologic research to advance the prediction of water availability and extremes.

 News